Alec Gores: Early life

-Alec Gores was born in 1953 in Nazareth, Israel, from a Catholic family, the son of a Greek father and a Lebanese mother.
-His family of eight moved to Flint, Michigan in November 1968 when he was 15 years old with just $40 and two suitcases to their name.
-He began working the very next day at his uncle's store in Flint, bagging groceries for 25 cents an hour.
+Gores was born in 1953 in Nazareth, Israel.
+He was born to a Christian family with a father of Greek descent and a mother of Lebanese descent.
+His family moved to Flint, Michigan in November 1968 when he was 15 years old.
+He began working at his uncle's store in Flint, bagging groceries for 25 cents an hour.
 He attended Genesee High School in Genesee, Michigan.
 He obtained a degree in computer science from Western Michigan University, and was the first in his family to attend college.
-He is the older brother of Tom Gores, founder of Platinum Equity, and Sam Gores, the head of Paradigm Talent Agency.

 Career

-Upon graduating college, Gores landed a position at General Motors.
-Within six months, he decided he couldn’t work in a large corporation and quit, striking out on his own to build a company that bought and distributed computers.
-With the help of his father’s last $8,000, Gores founded Executive Business Systems in 1978, selling computers out of his parents' basement.
+Gores began working for General Motors after completing college.
+He left within six months, starting his own company that bought and distributed computers.
+In 1978, he founded Executive Business Systems with an $8,000 investment from his father.
 By 1986 the company employed over 200 people and was acquired by CONTEL for approximately $2 million.

-Following the acquisition, Gores began acquiring and operating non-core businesses from major corporations.
-He eventually founded The Gores Group, a private equity firm in 1987 and since then has acquired or invested in over 130 companies spanning 35 years.
+Following the acquisition, Gores began acquiring and operating non-core businesses.
+In 1987 he founded The Gores Group, a private equity firm that has since acquired or invested in over 130 companies.
 Gores pioneered the operational approach to private equity investing, initially deploying his own personal capital, followed by ~$4 billion of institutional capital across multiple investment vehicles.
-Marquee investments during this time included the carve-out of The Learning Company from Mattel; Verifone from HP; Therakos from Johnson & Johnson; Lineage, which ultimately sold to GE; and Sagemcom, which evolved into one of France’s premier technology companies.
+Marquee investments during this time included the carve-out of The Learning Company from Mattel; Verifone from HP; Therakos from Johnson & Johnson; Lineage, which ultimately sold to GE; and Sagemcom, which evolved into one of France's premier technology companies.

 Gores and his brother Tom have been involved in a number of deals together including the 2011 acquisition of Alliance Entertainment, which distributes DVDs, CDs and video games to stores such as Barnes & Noble, Amazon.com and Target.

 In 2020, Forbes ranked Gores No. 391 on the Forbes 400 list of America's wealthiest people.
 He was selected as 2021 Business Person of the Year by LA Business Journal.
 Gores has also been profiled in The Wall Street Journal.

-SPACs

-Beginning in 2015, Gores launched a new platform specializing in Special Purpose Acquisition Companies (SPACs), launching Gores Holdings, and Gores and The Gores Group are credited with starting the SPAC revival with their first SPAC transaction in Hostess.
-Gores is considered one of the most prolific investors in the SPAC space, having created 13 SPACs, more than any other single investor, and The Gores Group is considered a premier SPAC sponsor.

-Gores has announced or completed more than seven SPAC transactions to date representing over $36 billion in transaction value.